inrupt/solid-client-authn-js/packages/node/README.md

-# NOTE: Only this package should to refer to "dom", remove from Node one:
+# NOTE: This package shouldn't to refer to "dom", only the Browser one should.
 {
   "compilerOptions": {
     "lib": ["es2018", "dom"],